 History of Ekambareswarar Temple

-As per Indian beliefs, this temple has existed since ages.
+As per Indian beliefs, this temple has existed for ages.
 In the recorded history it goes back to 7th CE when an older temple existed here.
 The structure that we see today goes back to Pallava times in Kanchipuram.
-The temple also has contributions of later rulers like Cholas and Vijayanagara empire.
+The temple also has the contributions of later rulers like Cholas and the Vijayanagara empire.
 You can see their impact on the architectural details of the temple.

 All the four Shaivite saints Appar, Sambandar, Sundarar, and Manickavasagar have sung the glory of this temple.